Blog

 Below, we explain the complex and controversial history of the death penalty, as well as the specifics on why the Eighth Amendment bars Louisiana (and all other states) from pursuing a death sentence for child rape.

-If you have been arrested or charged for the rape of a child or adult in Louisiana, you have a legal right to hire strong legal representation.
-Baton Rouge sex crimes lawyers at the Law Offices of Ossie Brown can help you obtain the best possible case outcome.
+If you have been arrested or charged for the rape of a child or adult under Louisiana rape law, you have a legal right to hire strong legal representation.
+Our Baton Rouge sex crimes lawyers can help you obtain the best possible case outcome.
 Call 225-343-1111 to schedule a free consultation with our team today.

 What is the Death Penalty?